Functional electrical stimulation

 While FES is an effective treatment for dysphagia, each case is different.
 There are patients who have gone from being on feeding tubes to eating food by mouth safely after receiving VitalStim therapy.
 However, some patients may not respond to the treatment and underlying conditions may impact improvement from the treatment.

 Examples of conditions treated with FES in a physical therapy setting include traumatic brain injury, stroke, multiple sclerosis, cerebral palsy, brain tumors, incomplete spinal cord injury, and neurological conditions including cervical myelopathy.

-North Shore-LIJ Health System utilizes Bioness devices for FES in physical therapy cases.
+Northwell Health utilizes Bioness devices for FES in physical therapy cases.
 The Bioness FES systems send low-level stimulation to the weak or paralyzed muscles, helping some people with impaired upper and lower extremities regain essential function and the freedom to live a more active life.

 FES can be a long-term or short-term treatment for patients.
 Depending on the condition, a patient may regain strength during sessions with the physical therapist.
 In some cases, it will be necessary to use a Bioness device for the rest of their lives.
 In these cases, the rehabilitation team at Northwell Health evaluates patients using the Bioness devices, and if a patient is a candidate for further treatment, the therapist will refer the patient to Bioness for further evaluation and for information on how to purchase the device.
 Northwell Health therapists train patients on how to use the device at home if they choose to purchase it.

 Bioness therapy is provided at: